-Abstract
+15 Abstract

-To ensure the optimal development of brood, a honeybee colony needs to maintain regulate its temperature within a certain range of values (thermoregulation), regardless of environmental changes in biotic and abiotic factors.
-While the set of behavioural and physiological responses implemented by honeybees to regulate the brood temperature has been well studied, less is known about the factors that may influence the efficiency of this thermoregulation.
-Based on the response threshold model of task allocation, increased efficiency of colony homeostasis should be driven by increases in group size.
-We therefore Therefore, we determined whether colony size (number of adult bees and amount of brood). positively influenced the efficiency of brood thermoregulation that we measured via two criteria: (i) the precision of the mean brood temperature, supposedly close to its the optimum value for brood optimum rearing, and (ii) the stability of the temperature around this optimum the mean value.
-Finally, within the applied perspective of honeybee colony monitoring, we assessed whether the efficiency of thermoregulation could be used as a proxy of colony size.
+To ensure the optimal development of brood, a honeybee colony needs to regulate its temperature within a certain range of values (thermoregulation), regardless of environmental changes in biotic and abiotic factors.
+While the set of behavioural and physiological responses implemented by honeybees to regulate the brood temperature has been well studied, less is known about the factors that may influence the efficiencyeffectiveness of this thermoregulation.
+Based on the response threshold model of task allocation, increased efficiencyeffectiveness of colony homeostasis should be driven by increases in group size.
+Therefore, we determined whether colony size (number of adult bees and amount of brood) positively influenced the efficiencyeffectiveness of brood thermoregulation that we measured via two criteria: (i) the brood temperature accuracy, via mean brood temperature around the mean value.
+Finally, within the applied perspective of honeybee colony monitoring, we assessed whether the efficiencyeffectiveness of thermoregulation could be used as a proxy of colony size.

-For that purpose, we followed 29 honeybee colonies over two years, measured both brood and adult population size regularly over the beekeeping season, and monitored the in hivebrood temperature over the 24 hours preceding the inspections of these colonies.
-We then studied the effect of the size of the colony (number of adult bees and number of brood cells), as well as meteorological variables, on the efficiency of thermoregulation (mean and stability of brood temperature, i.e. between 32 and 36°C).
+For that purpose, we followed 29 honeybee colonies over two years, measured both brood and adult population size regularly over the beekeeping season, and monitored the brood temperature over the 24 hours preceding the inspections of these colonies.
+We then studied the effect of the size of the colony (number of adult bees and number of brood cells), as well as meteorological variables, on the efficiencyeffectiveness of thermoregulation (mean and stability of brood temperature).

-In addition to We found a clear link with between meteorological conditions, we found that the mean and brood thermoregulation (mean temperature and the stability of this temperature were both positively linked to the size of colonies.
-The its stability).
-Interestingly, mean brood temperature was more dependent on also positively linked to the amountquantity of the brood, while its stability was more dependent on the did not seem influenced by the size of the colony (number of bees.
-However, these relationships or brood size).
-The relationship between colonybrood size and thermoregulation were mean temperature was however too weak for clearly discriminating colony population size based solely on the brood thermoregulatory efficiency.
-This demonstrates These results demonstrate an extremely high flexibility and efficiency of honeybee colonies to thermoregulate the brood regardless of the amount of brood and the group colony size.
+35 We found a clear link between meteorological conditions and brood thermoregulation (mean temperature and its stability).
+Interestingly, mean brood temperature was also positively linked to the quantityamount of brood, while its stability did not seem influenced by the size of the colony (number of bees or brood sizeamount).
+The relationship between brood sizeamount and mean temperature was however too weak for clearly discriminating colony population size based solely on the brood thermoregulatory efficiency.effectiveness.
+These results demonstrate an extremely high efficiencyeffectiveness of honeybee colonies to thermoregulate the brood regardless of colony size.